CaioCeretta/Rocketseat/general-projects/widget-upload/comments.md

 Current Limitation (v4 Note): Currently, Tailwind v4 does not fully support mapping opacity values via CSS variables within utility classes (e.g., bg-white/[var(--opacity-2)]).
 You must still rely on explicit arbitrary values like bg-white/[0.02].

+### Utility Values Limitations

+The problem wasn't about where we define the `--opacity-2` variable, yet, how tailwind interprets that utility syntax

+The opacity part inside a utility class like bg-white/[value] expects

+1. A direct numerical value, such as 0.02
+2. Or an arbitrary css value that it can resolve.

+Tailwind's parser is not able to resolve a css variable reference inside that opacity slot and convert it to a valid class that calculates the final color.

 ### v4 Practical Example